Breaking the cubic barrier in the Solovay-Kitaev algorithm: Background on Lie groups

 \subsection{Lie groups}

 Much of the material in this subsection can be found in textbooks such as the one by Varadarajan \cite{Varadarajan:gtm} and Helgason \cite{Helgason:symmetric}.
 In particular, Helgason not only treats the classification of compact and complex simple Lie groups (which Hall and Varadarajan also do), but also discusses Cartan decompositions, symmetric spaces, and Hermitian type.
-Table V in Section X.6 in Helgason lists a simple real Lie group for every possible simple real Lie algebra, except for the compact and complex cases discussed earlier in the same chapter.
+Section X.6 in Helgason describes the simple real Lie algebras and a Lie group for each one.
+See also Tits \cite{Tits:tabellen}.

 By definition, a \emph{real Lie group} is a set $G$ that is both a group and a smooth manifold with real coordinates, such that the group and inverse laws of $G$ are both smooth maps.
-Every Lie group $G$ admits compatible real analytic coordinates, and a complex Lie group is likewise a complex analytic manifold with a complex analytic group law.
-In this article, we will usually work in the generality of connected, semisimple (defined below) real Lie groups, including the complex ones.
+Every Lie group $G$ admits compatible real analytic coordinates, and a \emph{complex Lie group} is likewise a complex analytic manifold with a complex analytic group law.
+(Note that every complex Lie group can also be viewed as a real Lie group.)
+In this article, we will usually work in the generality of semisimple Lie groups (defined below) which are connected and either real or complex.
 We will usually drop the adjectives ``connected'' and ``real''.

-If $G$ is an abstract Lie group, then we call it a matrix Lie group when it admits an embedding as a closed subgroup $G \into \GL(d,\R)$ for some $d$, but we haven't necessarily chosen one.
-In addition, if $G$ as a subgroup of some $\GL(d,\R)$ (or in $\GL(d,\C) \subseteq \GL(2d,\R)$) is defined by real polynomial equations, then it is a \emph{real algebraic group}.
-Likewise, $G$ is a \emph{complex algebraic group} if it is defined in $\GL(d,\C)$ by complex polynomial equations.
-If $G$ is real algebraic, then it has a \emph{complexification} $G_\C$ given by taking the equations that define $G$ in $\GL(d,\R)$, and letting $G_\C$ be the complex solutions to the same equations in $\GL(d,\C)$.
+For any commutative ring $A$, let $\M(d,A)$ be the algebra of $d \times d$ matrices with coefficients in $A$.
+If $G$ is an abstract Lie group, then it is an (abstract) \emph{matrix Lie group} when it admits an embedding as a closed subgroup $G \into \M(d,\R)$ for some $d$; equivalently, $G \into \M(d,\C)$ for some $d$.
+(Such an embedding is never unique, and the abstraction here is that we assume that an embedding exists without choosing one.
+Note also that $\GL(d,\R)$ is not closed in $\M(d,\R)$, but it has a closed embedding in $\M(d+1,\R)$.)
+In addition, if $G$ has an embedding in some $\M(d,\R)$ in which it is defined by real polynomial equations, then it is a \emph{real algebraic group}.
+Likewise, $G$ is a \emph{complex algebraic group} if some embedding of it $\M(d,\C)$ is defined by complex polynomial equations.
+If $G$ is real algebraic, then it has a \emph{complexification} $G_\C$ given by taking the equations that define $G$ in $\M(d,\R)$, and letting $G_\C$ be the complex solutions to the same equations in $\M(d,\C)$.